paramraghavan/cookbook/snacks/rasagolla.md

 * **Optional binders (use only if needed):** ½ tsp fine semolina (sooji) *or* ½ tsp cornstarch

 **Tools:** wide deep pot with lid, slotted spoon, plate for kneading, measuring cups, bowl.
+> To knead you can use the dry home grinder, bset is to with hand as you have more control

 ---